TYPE OF ASSIGNMENT:

-One area where MERIT builds capacity is in improving government effectiveness and efficiency in the implementation of policies and regulations and in public consultation and engagement with communities and stakeholders, with the objective being improved transparency and responsiveness.
-The need for strong communication, coordination and collaboration at all levels will be critical to the success of many projects supporting the extractive sector in Mongolia.
+MERIT aims to build the government’s capacity and improve effectiveness and efficiency in the implementation of policies and regulations, and in carrying out public consultation and engagement activities with communities and stakeholders to improve transparency and responsiveness.
+The need for strong communication, coordination and collaboration at all levels is critical to the success of many projects supporting the extractive sector in Mongolia.

 MERIT will provide technical assistance and skills trainings in communication, coordination and information sharing to improve public sector communication effectiveness at all levels: inter-agency, cross-agency, industry and civil society/community.
-In this regard, the Aimag government needs to implement communications and public education initiatives in a sound, transparent and systematized fashion.
-In recognition of the fact that Aimag agencies lack capacity in public consultation and engagement with communities and stakeholders, MERIT is recruiting a long-term volunteer to build capacity in these areas, particularly with divisions of the AImag government that are responsible for this engagement, and with Soum (municipal) level governments within Sukhbaatar.
+The end goal is for the aimag government to be able to implement communications and public education initiatives in a sound, transparent and systematized fashion.
+The long-term volunteer will be responsible for building the capacity of the aimag and soum (municipal) governments in these areas within Sukhbaatar.
 These activities will be particularly related to the extractive sector, mine life cycle and the development of local cooperation agreements towards improving attitudes and cooperation in the sector.

 ROLES AND RESPONSIBILITIES:

 - Under the direct supervision of the MERIT Project Director, the Public Consultation Advisor’s efforts will undertake the following key tasks.
 This is not an exhaustive list and additional tasks may be required during the assignment: